RaoulHeese/qwfc/README.md

 For the first tile, rule 3 applies.
 It is therefore prepared in a superposition state with a simple Hadamard gate.
 For the second tile, rules 1 and 2 apply.
 These rules can be implemented with a controlled rotation.
 Similarly for subsequent tiles.

-A one-dimensional map with three tiles (reed - green - blue) obviously looks like this:
+A one-dimensional map with three tiles (reed, green and blue) obviously looks like this:

 <p align="center"><img alt="checkerboard tiles" src="images/checker-tiles.png"></p>